Eastmanmd/DECONVersation/README.md

   <img src="docs/deconversation.png" width="500">
 </h1>

 DECONVersation is a tool designed for the deconvolution of bulk RNA-seq data using embeddings derived from large-scale, LLM-based foundation models.
-DECONVersation produces robust  cell type proportions by leveraging these high-dimensional embeddings to mitigate batch effects typically present in single-cell reference signature matrices.

 ```mermaid
 ---
 config: